dem·a·gogue also dem·a·gog (dĕmə-gôg′, -gŏg′)

 [Greek dēmagōgos, popular leader : dēmos, people; see dā- in the Appendix of Indo-European roots + agōgos, leading (from agein, to lead; see ag- in the Appendix of Indo-European roots).]

-Usage Note: Even though demagogue has been used as a verb meaning "to speak about something in the manner of a demagogue" since the 1600s, the verb has kept a low profile in the language.
-Recently, however, it has become a favorite of newspaper columnists.
+Usage Note: Even though demagogue has been used as a verb meaning “to speak about something with the tactics of a demagogue” since the 1600s, the verb has kept a low profile in the language.
 The Usage Panel does not view the verb with much favor in either its transitive or intransitive use.
-In our 1997 survey, 94 percent rejected it in the sentence Clinton will demagogue Medicare, unwilling to acknowledge that fundamental reforms need to be made in the system.
-A similar percentage rejected an example in which a representative can demagogue about price-fixing.
-Perhaps this resistance should not be surprising, since the use of familiar nouns as verbs is often the subject of complaints.
+In our 2016 survey, between 85 and 89 percent of the Usage Panel rejected it in a range of intransitive and transitive examples.
+These results are only slightly more favorable than when this issue was last balloted, nearly two decades earlier.
+Perhaps this continued resistance should not be surprising, since the use of familiar nouns as verbs is often the subject of complaints.

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2017 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 The American Heritage Dictionary Blog

 Check out our blog, updated regularly, for new words and revised definitions, interesting images from the 5th edition, discussions of usage, and more.